Renting a Swiss property

 Renting a Swiss house

 Property prices have been rising steadily, and a flood of newcomers to the larger cities means that it can be very hard to find a desirable property to buy or rent.
 The hardest hit areas are probably Zurich, Geneva and Basel, where only a tiny fraction (0.10, 0.33 and 0.45 percent respectively) of rental properties are available at any one time.
 As a result, competition for affordable housing is fierce, and tenants will typically have to apply for a property, providing almost as much information as if they were applying for a job.
+A 2016 survey, however, revealed residents are finding accommodation easier than three years ago, with almost 30 percent of house-hunters finding a property within one month, particularly in German-speaking parts, while the majority in French-speaking areas take longer than four months.
+The survey also revealed that residents visited six places on average and submitted three to four housing applications before settling.

 On the plus side, Swiss apartments typically have communal parking and many have a green space, often with a playground, making them a very reasonable choice for families with children.
 Long-term tenancies are common, with some lasting 20 or even 50 years, which means that apartment buildings often have a similar sense of community to a suburban neighbourhood – although you will still have to deal with the Swiss reserve so don't expect to be invited in for coffee immediately.